Jeet-Majumdar/live/_posts/2021-06-27-chi-squared_test.md

 Chi-Squared test will tell us that whether some observation is a random coincident or in fact a statistically significant result that can be applied or extrapolated on to the whole population.

 To run a Chi-Squared test you can't use relative values (e.g. percentages), you have to use absolute values.
+Also, the categories must be mutually exclusive.

 You will need to specify:

 - significance level

-  A threshold value <u>below</u> which you believe something is significant highly correlated.
+  A threshold value between 0 and 1 <u>below</u> which you believe something is significant enough or highly correlated.
 Expressed in terms of percentage.
 We will use this to gauge p-value.

 You will need to calculate: